 Lemosho Route

 The Lemosho starts on the far Western side of Mount Kilimanjaro.
 It is best trekked on a 7 or 8-day itinerary and offers great acclimatisation.
-High summit success rates and awesome scenery make the Lemosho one of our favourite routes on Kilimanjaro.
+High summit success rates and awesome scenery make the Lemosho one of my favourite routes on Kilimanjaro.
 Discover the Lemosho Route.

 Machame Route